-The virus contains double-stranded DNA and multiplies in human lymphocytes (lymphocytes are a type of white blood cell) and other cells, such as those lining the mouth, tongue, and nose.
+The virus contains double-stranded DNA and multiplies in white blood cells (a certain type of lymphocyte called a B cell) and other cells, such as those lining the mouth, tongue, and nose.
 The human immune system usually contains the virus effectively, reducing but not eliminating the viruses.
-A few living viruses persist in a line of lymphocytes for the rest of the person's life.
-This is known as "latent" infection.
-Occasionally, the virus may multiply (reactivate), but this does not cause symptoms unless the person's immune system is not working properly.
+A few living viruses will persist in a line of lymphocytes for the rest of the person's life.
+This is known as "latent" infection (inactive stage).
+Occasionally, the virus may multiply (reactivate), but this does not cause symptoms unless the person's immune response system is not working properly.

 Must Read Articles Related to Epstein-Barr Virus Infection

 Patient Comments & Reviews

 Epstein-Barr Virus Infection - Symptoms and Signs

 What symptoms and signs did you experience with your Epstein-Barr virus infection?